intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 2022.
 Position papers were to be submitted by end of October, a deadline which was later extended by one week.

-The meeting itself was organized as an on-line meeting, with four half-day long sessions complemented by email discussions and the position papers submitted by the participants.
+As noted, the workshop itself was run as an on-line meeting, with four half-day long sessions complemented by email discussions and the position papers submitted by the participants.

 All in all, 75 people participated in at least one session in the workshop.
 Participation was by invitation only, based on the position paper submissions.

-However, the program committee decided that due to interest and differing areas of expertise, all co-authors were to be invited, and most of them did attend.
+The program committee decided that due to interest and differing areas of expertise, all co-authors were to be invited, and most of them did attend.
 The program committee also invited a handful of additional participants, where they were seen as providing valuable input.
 Similarly, as is traditional in IAB workshops, the program committee members and members of the IAB and IESG were offered an opportunity to participate even in cases where they did not submit a